xpack/arm-linux-files/README.md

 ##### How to prepare the image yourself

-For those who want to create this image themselves, the the steps used are documented in the separate [HOW-TO-BUILD](https://github.com/xpack/arm-linux-files/blob/master/HOW-TO-BUILD.md) file.
+For those who want to create this image themselves, the steps used are documented in the separate [HOW-TO-BUILD](https://github.com/xpack/arm-linux-files/blob/master/HOW-TO-BUILD.md) file.